bencom167/golang-homework/ReadMe.md

-// Lệnh dùng để push code lên git

 git init
 git add -A
 git commit -m 'Description here'
 git remote add origin git@github.com:bencom167/golang-learning.git
 git push -u -f origin master

-Managing remote repositories
+# Managing remote repositories
 Learn to work with your local repositories on your computer and remote repositories hosted on GitHub.

-Adding a remote repository
+## Adding a remote repository
 To add a new remote, use the git remote add command on the terminal, in the directory your repository is stored at.

 The git remote add command takes two arguments: